What is a Vibration Sensor?

 Magnetoelectric vibration sensor

-Therefore, the piezoelectric effect of the crystal can be used to make a force sensor.
-In vibration measurement, as the force of the piezoelectric crystal is the inertial force involved in the mass block, the amount of charge generated is proportional to the magnitude of acceleration, so the piezoelectric sensor is an acceleration sensor.
+Since the force on the piezoelectric crystal is the inertial force of the mass block, the generated charge is proportional to acceleration magnitude, making the piezoelectric sensor an acceleration sensor.

 Impedance head